-Construction has just completed for the FKA designed Facade Replacement Project at Westwood Regional Jr./Sr. High School.
+Construction has just been completed for the FKA-designed Facade Replacement Project at Westwood Regional Jr./Sr. High School.

 This project was identified in the District’s Long Range Facility Plan prepared by FKA nearly 10 years ago.
 At the time, funding was not available to take on a project of this magnitude.
 After careful planning and budgeting over the years, FKA and WWRSD were able to apply for an NJSDA ROD grant to provide 40% of the needed funding for this project.
 The project completely replaced the existing crumbling concrete panel façade system at the two-story wing of Westwood Regional Jr./Sr. High School with a new aluminum and glass facade system, featuring a terra cotta base and accent walls.